luke-clifton/shh/README.md

 ## Mnemonics

-Hssh has many symbols that might seem intimidating at first, but there is a simple mnemonic for them.
+Shh has many symbols that might seem intimidating at first, but there is a simple mnemonic for them.

     |     Piping.
 Looks like a pipe, same as in POSIX shells.